 This type of poisoning is mainly caused by the Blusher and the Grisette (and its relatives).
 These toxins are destroyed by heating and so poisoning only occurs when eating these species raw or undercooked.

-The effect of is to destroy red blood cells and so cause anaemia.
+The effect is to destroy red blood cells and so cause anaemia.
 In extreme cases, the high number of damaged cells can cause kidney blockage.

 Psilocyn, Psilocybin